 - Pay attention to the presentation.
 How does the candidate behave?
 What is their body language like?
 Do they smile a lot, are they confident?
 There’s a lot you can tell from the way someone presents themselves during an interview – and this is especially important for customer-facing roles.

 - Mind the environment.
 Is the candidate having the interview in their living room, with children playing in the background and Discovery TV on full blast?
 Ideally, the candidate should pick a quiet place for the interview, without clutter, trash or background noise.
 In this way, you can see how seriously they take your company and the position.
 Likewise, you should have a professional-looking background as the interviewer as well.
-There are other video interview mistakes, but this seems to be the most prevalent.
+We’ve got a whole article on conducting an effective virtual interview, if you’re into that kind of thing.

 Pros and Cons